Prince-grandev/personal-portfolio/README.md

 # personal-portfolio
 This repository contains my personal portfolio.

-# personal-portfolio

 ### REPOSITORY DESCRIPTION

 REPOSITORY NAME: portfolio-rebuild

-This repository is created for Assignment 4: Portfolio Rebuild It contains and index.html, script.js, style.css accordingly.
+This repository is created for Assignment 8: Final Portfolio It contains and index.html, script.js, style.css accordingly.